What is a low sperm count?

 If you are concerned that you may have a low sperm count, here are some signs to look out for: Difficulty with maintaining an erection, or swelling or lump in the testicle area (where sperm is produced) will need a doctor’s visit to establish what the problem is.
 A hormonal imbalance may manifest as reduced body and facial hair, but levels will need to be tested.

 What causes a low sperm count?

-In spite of ongoing research, the actual cause of a low sperm count is not known.
-However it remains a complex condition, and studies have revealed that there are several risk factors linked to a low sperm count.
+There has been a great deal of research, the actual cause of a low sperm count is not fully known.
+Studies have revealed that there are several risk factors linked to a low sperm count.

 Here are some of them:

 - Excessive alcohol intake, heavy smoking.

 - Anabolic steroids used to stimulate muscle growth can cause the testicles to shrink, and sperm production to decrease.